pybricks/pybricks.github.io/index.md

 feature_row:
   - image_path: /assets/images/home-code-2.png
     alt: "Powerful"
-    title: "Python for LEGO hubs"
+    title: "Coding for LEGO® hubs"
-    excerpt: "Pybricks is Python coding for smart LEGO® hubs.
-Run MicroPython scripts directly on the hub, and get full control of your motors and sensors."
+    excerpt: "Pybricks is Python and Block coding for smart LEGO® hubs.
+Run programs directly on the hub, and get full control of your motors and sensors."
     url: "/about/"
     btn_class: "btn--primary"